vierth/chinesetextreuse/README.md

 Note that this suite of tools uses Pickle for object serialization.
 Be wary of unpickling files from untrusted sources!

+As of June 22nd, 2018, this may not be compatible with Windows systems because of issues with the Python multiprocessing library.
+I plan to fix this in the near future.

 # Step One
 ## prepare_corpus.py